The History of Blackpool Illuminations and how they began.

-At the time public street lighting was a curiosity and the lights were called ‘artificial sunshine’ by the public who must have been literally dazzled by the sight and flocked to Blackpool to see them.
-Don’t forget that this was a time twelve months before the patent of the electric light bulb, when most homes would have been lit by candles and oil lamps.
+At the time public street lighting was a curiosity and the lights were called ‘artificial sunshine’ by the public.
+They must have literally been dazzled by the sight and people flocked to Blackpool to see them.
+Don’t forget that this was twelve months before the patent of the electric light bulb.
+Most homes would have been lit by candles and oil lamps.

-On May 2 1912 Princess Louise made the first Royal visit to Blackpool to open Princess Parade, a new section of promenade between North Pier and Cocker Square.
+On May 2 1912, Princess Louise made the first Royal visit to Blackpool to open Princess Parade, the new section of promenade between North Pier and Cocker Square.

-In 1925 the Lights stretched from Manchester Square to Cocker Square and that was also the year that the Gondola tram (below) made its appearance.
-At that time the Illuminations lasted for 31 days.
+In 1925 the Lights stretched from Manchester Square to Cocker Square.
+It was also the year that the illuminated Gondola tram (below) made its appearance.
+Read about the first Illuminated Heritage Trams here.

-Learning from this success, in 1926 the whole promenade from the Pleasure Beach to Gynn Square was lit up for the first time.
+After this success, in 1926 the whole promenade from the Pleasure Beach to Gynn Square was lit up for the first time.
 The Jubilee Lifeboat tram was launched to celebrate the 50th Anniversary of the Borough of Blackpool.

 The three piers were lit up in 1929 and the tableaux on the Cliffs made their first appearance in 1930.

 Over the years, many famous names have performed the esteemed task, and the roll call of switch on stars is a who’s-who of popular artists through history.

-It’s good to see that little changes about the British weather – it was reported to have rained for 37 of the 38 nights when the Lights were on that year – and just as today it didn’t dampen people’s enthusiasm for the spectacle.
+It’s good to see that little changes about the British weather – it’s said to have been raining for 37 of the 38 nights when the Lights were on in 1934!
+Just as today, it didn’t dampen people’s enthusiasm for the show.

-They’ve changed with the times, seeing new technology come and go.
-They’ve changed with the times, and stood the test of time – plus the harsh weather and many a storm.
+They’ve changed with the times and seen new technology come and go.
+They’ve stood the test of time, the harsh weather and many a storm.